push-protocol/push-governance/Governance.md

 6. The user has already a proposal draft on the Governance Proposals in the last 7 days
 7. Inappropriate content porn, obscene, or not related to the EPNS ecosystem

-1.The proposal draft is created without following the guidelines (for example without being clear what the proposal is for) In this scenario, a PUSH Champion will comment on the proposal draft saying that it does not follow the guidelines and will block other people from commenting on the proposal draft.
+1 - The proposal draft is created without following the guidelines (for example without being clear what the proposal is for)

+In this scenario, a PUSH Champion will comment on the proposal draft saying that it does not follow the guidelines and will block other people from commenting on the proposal draft.
 First close immediately the proposal then Archive after 7 days.
 Add a link to the guideline post.

-2 - The proposal draft does not get enough traction in 30 days If the proposal draft is created correctly but it didn’t get enough traction a PUSH Champion will close it and comment on the proposal draft saying it didn’t meet the criteria.
+2 - The proposal draft does not get enough traction in 30 days

+If the proposal draft is created correctly but it didn’t get enough traction a PUSH Champion will close it and comment on the proposal draft saying it didn’t meet the criteria.
 When closing the proposal draft add a link to the post with the guidelines explaining the reason it was archived.

 3 - It is a duplicate proposal

 A PUSH Champion will comment on the proposal saying that it’s a copy of an existing proposal and will close the proposal.
 Add a link to the original proposal.

-4 - The proposal draft is valid and meets the necessary criteria If the proposal draft meets the criteria, a PUSH Champion will:
+4 - The proposal draft is valid and meets the necessary criteria

+If the proposal draft meets the criteria, a PUSH Champion will:

 - Create a proposal draft on the Governance Discussion